eEcoLiDAR/AHN/README.md

 # AHN

-Material to process LiDAR data from the Actueel Hoogtebestand Nederland (AHN)
+This repository hosts notebooks and scripts employed to process LiDAR point-cloud data from the [Actueel Hoogtebestand Nederland (AHN) project](https://www.ahn.nl).